btcpayserver/btcpayserver-doc/docs/RPi3.md

 Login to your domain registrar and create an `A` record pointing your domain to the external IP address of your Pi's internet connection:

 - IP Address: Visit [ipchicken.com](https://ipchicken.com) or search the web for "what's my ip" from any device on the network
 - Domain / Hostname: `btcpay.YourDomain.com`.
-Name the subdomain where BTCPayServer will run (e.g. `btcpay`).
+Name the subdomain where BTCPay Server will run (e.g. `btcpay`).
 - TTL: Shortest, or Default

 It can take several hours for DNS changes to propagate worldwide, so you should do this step first.